The History of Chuck Paine’s Yacht Designs

 Chuck Paine began designing sailing yachts professionally in 1971 as an apprentice to Dick Carter of Boston, and set up his own design company in 1974.
 C. W. Paine Yacht Design, Inc. operated from then until 2008, launching well over 1000 yachts with a combined value exceeding 350 million dollars.
 He specialized in the high quality, high-priced end of the trade.
 His firm designed both sail and powerboats, though it is best known for its offshore oriented cruising yachts.

-Following four years of retirement he has founded a new company, Chuckpaine.com LLC, which focuses upon the design and construction of small but extremely elegant sailboats for those who wish to simplify their leisure lives in style.
+Following four years of semi-retirement he has founded a new company, Chuckpaine.com LLC, which focuses upon the design and construction of small but extremely elegant sailboats for those who wish to simplify their leisure lives in style.

 C. W. Paine Yacht Design Inc. were leading American cruising yacht designers and became one of the world’s most prestigious design names.
 Their early series of small oceangoing yachts with ladies’ names (Frances, Leigh, Sarah, etc.) were the springboard from which many of the world’s most capable and luxurious sailing yachts evolved.